Business is Global: Summer Language Program

 Applications open Oct.
 21, 2014.
 The deadline for applications is April 1, 2014.
 All participants will be notified of acceptance by April 11.
 A non-refundable deposit securing a student’s space in the program is due May 1, 2014.
 The final program payment is due May 30, 2014

 Application Criteria: Open to Rising High School Sophomores, Juniors, and Seniors

 The summer program is designed specifically for rising high school sophomores, juniors, and seniors interested in learning more about less commonly taught languages, international business fundamentals, and cultures and traditions of emerging economies around the world.

 Costs and Scholarships: $1,400 Program Fee; Full Scholarships Available

 The $1,400 program fee includes food and lodging during the two-week program, as well as access to countless resources on the IU campus and a variety of planned cultural activities and entertainment.

-All scholarship applicants’ school registrar or guidance counselor must submit the registrar form before April 15, 2013.
-For confidentiality purposes, registrar forms can only be returned via fax or mail.
+All scholarship applicants’ school registrar or guidance counselor must submit the Request for Records form before April 7, 2014.
+Registrar forms can only be returned via fax or mail.
 They cannot be emailed or completed online.